 CTR influence factors:

-- Relevance to search query
+- Relevance to the search query

-- Clear benefit statement
+- Specific benefit statement

 - Call to action